 ```

-**Manual setup:** If you prefer to configure yourself, create `.env.testing` with an isolated database:
+**Manual setup:** If you prefer to configure yourself, create `.env.testing` with a real isolated test database:

 ```